-It is a popular fallacy among consumers of quartz (fused silica) to equate its thermal shock resistance to its tensile strength.
+It is a popular fallacy among consumers of quartz (fused quartz) to equate its thermal shock resistance to its tensile strength.
 In reality this is far from the truth.
 Quartz actually has significantly less mechanical strength than glass (borosilicate).
 So why does everyone believe it to be stronger?
-We believe this erroneous thought process is derived from the extreme temperature differentiation (thermal shock) the fused silica can withstand that borosilicate can not.
+We believe this erroneous thought process is derived from the extreme temperature differentiation (thermal shock) the fused quartz can withstand that borosilicate can not.
 Users that torch quartz know that it would be detrimental to torch their glass rig, so the impression is that quartz is strong while glass is fragile.

 Many users that break a quartz product from an accidental drop, are under the impression that the quartz should have had more tensile strength because it is quartz.
 These same users would probably be surprised to know that quartz is significantly more likely to shatter on impact than borosilicate would be in the same scenario.
-This is because of the different mechanical properties between fused silica (quartz) and borosilicate (glass).
+This is because of the different mechanical properties between fused quartz and borosilicate (glass).

-As you can tell from the chart, borosilicate glass has 2000 Mpa (megapascals) where fused silica quartz only has 1100 MPa.
-What this means, is that borosilicate glass will not crush under compressive pressure until that pressure reaches above 2000 MPa or 290075.5 Psi (pounds of force per square inch), where as fused silica quartz will crush under 159541.5 Psi.
-This means that fused silica quartz only has about half the compressive strength that borosilicate has.
+As you can tell from the chart, borosilicate glass has 2000 Mpa (megapascals) where fused quartz only has 1100 MPa.
+What this means, is that borosilicate glass will not crush under compressive pressure until that pressure reaches above 2000 MPa or 290075.5 Psi (pounds of force per square inch), where as fused quartz will crush under 159541.5 Psi.
+This means that fused quartz only has about half the compressive strength that borosilicate has.

 Most of the other mechanical properties seem comparable until we reach the materials Ultimate Tensile Strength (UTS).
 What is tensile strength?
 Tensile strength is the resistance of a material to breaking under tension.
 Borosilicate has a rating of 280 Mpa while quartz only has a mere 50 Mpa.